Mikaelemmmm/go-zero-looklook/doc/english/1-Development environment construction.md

 - harbor

-## 3.Project Architecture Diagram
+## 3. Project Architecture Diagram

 ![gozerolooklook](../chinese/images/1/gozerolooklook.png)

-## 4.Business Architecture Diagram
+## 4. Business Architecture Diagram

 ![gozerolooklook](../chinese/images/1/go-zero-looklook-service.png)

-## 5.Project Environment Setup
+## 5. Project Environment Setup

-#### ⚠️ If you encounter problems during the build process, you can see "9.
+> ⚠️ If you encounter problems during the build process, you can see "9.
 Common Errors"

 The project uses modd hot-loading function instantly modify the code in time to take effect, and do not need to restart each time, change the code automatically in the container reload, local services do not need to start, locally installed sdk is to write code automatically prompted to use, the actual run is since the container lyumikael/go-modd-env:v1.0.0 golang environment.
 So use goland, vscode are the same